klmcwhirter/uvextras/README.md

 ### Dependencies

 Scripts entries may specify the `depends-on` attribute.
 This is an array of scripts that should run before the requested script is executed.

+_See the allclean script declaration in [./uvextras/uvextras.yaml](./uvextras/uvextras.yaml) for an example._

 ### Override Options for Built-in scripts